crowdsourcing-class/crowdsourcing-class.github.io/final-project-part4.md

 * What are some limitations of your product.
 If yours is an engineering-heavy project, what would you need to overcome in order to scale (cost/incentives/QC...)?
 If yours was a scientific study, what are some sources of error that may have been introduced by your method.
 If you results deviate from previous work, why might that be?

+The questionnaire has questions asking you to do a deeper analysis of the individual components of your project.
+You should pick some number of these, and do an analysis.
+For each of the analysis questions, we ask you to create a Google graph using your skills from [the last homework assignment](http://crowdsourcing-class.org/assignment9.html).
+The number of questions you should pick depends on where the balance of your team's effort went.
+Some people are building really complex system that require a lot of engineering.
+Other people's focus is on analyzing data.
+If your focus is on analysis, then you should generate more graphs.

 ###Your code